-When the total description of the would not be would not ever have been able to lure the elite class to his city.
+When the people, for if he could not he would not ever have been able to lure the elite class to his city.
 But, how did he learn the ways of the land?
 Did Demeter herself come from Olympus and teach him how to cultivate crops, just as she taught Triptolemus?
 Did Dionysus present Democrates with some vine cuttings from Oenus?
 And surely, only the great goddess Artemis could teach him the ways of the hunt.